alexdapunt/mailas-blog/content/post/holiday-in-brandenburg.md

 ### 3. Restaurant GAIA

-GAIA is an ongoing culinary collaboration between Julia Heifer and Zsuzsanna Toth based in Berlin and Brandenburg working with organic garden production
+GAIA is an ongoing culinary experience of two chefs working with organic garden production

-Reservation in advance needed and opened only Friday-Sunday in the summer time
+Reservation in advance is needed and it is opened only Friday-Sunday in the summer time

 Perfect for a lunch outside of the city for fresh and local plates.
 The trip to the Uckermark is also worthwhile for the delicious natural wines.